ryeleo/Python-Package-Template/README.md

 Dependency management is performed in two places.
 There is a `setup.py` file and the `requirements.txt` file.

+> The former is discussed more in the Packaging section below.

 Dependency management is well discussed in our [developer guide (`docs/development.md`)](docs/development.md).

 ## TODO: setup your requirments.txt